 In 2008, the Term M&I Agreement with the California Department of Corrections and Rehabilitation (CDCR) was amended to reflect the fact that CCI is pumping return flows of SWP water either directly or indirectly recharged back into the Basin, in lieu of surface deliveries of SWP water, which CCI no longer can receive since CCI's water treatment plant is inoperable.
 In December 2006, the District and the CDCR executed an agreement whereby CDCR agreed to sell to the District, and the District agreed to purchase from CDCR, all tertiary treated disinfected effluent produced from CCI, Tehachapi's upgraded waste water treatment plant, for a term of 25 years from completion of the new plant.
 The District also adopted Rules and Regulations Governing the Use of Recycled Water.

 In 2010, the District installed an 8" purple pipe to convey recycled water from CCI to the Horsethief Country Club Golf Course, four miles away.
 CCI's Waste Discharge Order was issued in 2010 and the District's Master Reclamation Order was issued in 2011.
 The golf course consumes about one-third of the recycled water produced by CCI.
+In 2014, the District installed a temporary above-ground pipeline to convey recycled water to a sod farm, which has sufficient demand to utilize the remaining two-thirds of CCI's recycled water supply.
+Should this temporary arrangement prove successful, a permanent pipeline will be built in 2015.

-This Thirty-Ninth annual report is submitted for the Tehachapi-Cummings County Water District as Watermaster for the Cummings Basin.
+This Fortieth annual report is submitted for the Tehachapi-Cummings County Water District as Watermaster for the Cummings Basin.

-DATE: April 16, 2014
+DATE: April 13, 2015

-By:

-Harry M. Cowan, President
+By David E. Worden, President